alexbrjo/Elite8/README.md

 ----------------------
-The goal of the Course is to give developers with experience in high-level programming (high-level of abstraction, not advanced programming) an understanding and basic knowledge of assembling and compiling through use of visual aids and interactive demos.
+The goal of the Course is to give developers with experience in high-level programming (high-level of abstraction, not advanced programming) an understanding and basic knowledge of assembling, compiling and booting through use of visual aids and interactive demos.

 1. Hardware 101
     * Meet the Intel 8008: chart of specs